Adam Gatehouse

 Adam Gatehouse (born c.
 1950) is an English conductor, radio producer and editor, and classical music administrator.
 He was the main conductor of the Ballet Rambert and the Dutch National Ballet before working for BBC Radio 3 (1991–2013), where he became editor of live music, and founded the New Generation Artists scheme and the Wigmore Hall lunchtime concert series.
-He has been artistic director of the Leeds International Piano Competition since 2015.
+He was artistic director of the Leeds International Piano Competition from 2015 until 2025.

 Early life and education

 Gatehouse was born in London, and attended the Lycée Francais de Londres and the Royal College of Music, where he studied piano and clarinet.
 His first degree is in music and English which he studied at Dartington Hall and Exeter University.
 He then went to the Guildhall School of Music, where he studied conducting under Vilem Tausky, Sir Adrian Boult and André Previn.

 Career

 Conducting

 Gatehouse started his professional conducting career as the musical director of the Ballet Rambert (1974–78).
 He was also the founding conductor of the Wolsey Orchestra (1972–76), then an amateur chamber orchestra.
 He then became the principal conductor and musical director of the Dutch National Ballet (1978–89) and of the Dutch National Youth Orchestra (1980–90).
 He was also the artistic advisor to the Royal Concertgebouw in Amsterdam (1988–91).

 He has been the conductor of the Ipswich Symphony Orchestra since 2000.
 Other orchestras that he has conducted as a guest include the Barcelona Symphony Orchestra, Brooklyn Philharmonic Orchestra, La Fenice, Lamoureux Orchestra, Orchestre de Bordeaux Aquitaine, Royal Ballet and the Tenerife Symphony Orchestra.
 In 2013, he conducted the world première of and the Crowd (wept), an opera by composer Erick Flores and librettist Afsaneh Gray about Jade Goody, the late reality television star.